Champagne Paul Bara

 Why It Matters: The Benchmark Bouzy Grower

-Champagne Paul Bara represents one of the clearest arguments for the grower-Champagne model: a single family, a single village, and an unbroken line of estate ownership across seven generations.
-The combination of 100% Grand Cru fruit, blocked malolactic fermentation for freshness, and prolonged lees aging produces Champagnes that are both village-specific and cellar-worthy, a rare combination at the grower level.
-The Bouzy Rouge stands apart as one of the few still red wines from Champagne that genuinely rewards attention, made from the oldest vines on the property and capable of aging alongside serious Burgundy.
-The house's HVE3 and Viticulture Durable certifications confirm a long-standing commitment to environmental stewardship that predates current trends.
+Champagne Paul Bara represents one of the clearest arguments for the grower-Champagne model: a single family, a single village, and an unbroken line of estate ownership across six generations.
+The combination of Grand Cru fruit, blocked malolactic fermentation for freshness, and prolonged lees aging produces Champagnes that are both village-specific and cellar-worthy, a rare combination at the grower level.
+The Bouzy Rouge stands apart as one of the few still red wines from Champagne that genuinely rewards attention, made from old vines on the property and capable of aging alongside serious Burgundy.
+The house's HVE and Viticulture Durable certifications confirm a long-standing commitment to environmental stewardship that predates current trends.
 For students of Champagne, Paul Bara illustrates the distinction between récoltant-manipulant and négociant production, and demonstrates how Grand Cru Bouzy expresses itself through Pinot Noir when handled with patience and restraint.

-- Paul Bara Brut Réserve NV$45-55Entry-level house style; 80% Pinot Noir, 20% Chardonnay; current disgorgement based on 2020 vintage with 50% vin de réserve.Find →
+- Paul Bara Brut Réserve NV$45-55Entry-level house style; 80% Pinot Noir, 20% Chardonnay; aged around six years on lees with a portion of vin de réserve in the blend.Find →

 - Paul Bara Grand Rosé Brut NV$60-75Blends 80% Pinot Noir and 20% Chardonnay with 12% Bouzy rouge for a structured, vinous rosé style.Find →

-- Paul Bara Special Club Rosé$100-1302018 vintage disgorged after 5.5 years on lees; 70% Pinot Noir, 30% Chardonnay, 5% Bouzy rouge; rated 93 points (James Suckling).Find →
+- Paul Bara Special Club Rosé$100-1302018 vintage disgorged November 2024 after 5.5 years on lees; 70% Pinot Noir, 30% Chardonnay (incl.
+5% Bouzy Rouge); dosage 6 g/L.Find →

 - Malolactic fermentation is blocked for all Champagne cuvées to preserve acidity and freshness; Bouzy Rouge (still red wine) undergoes full malolactic fermentation as an exception.